Configuring SAML SSO

 To set up a LaunchDarkly connection, follow the instructions for your chosen IdP.

-We support the following IdP connectors:
+We provide support for the following IdP connectors:

 Configure LaunchDarkly SAML